-Upon notification of the absence from the Director or representative of the Center for Student Success, each faculty member shall excuse the student from class according to this policy and provide an opportunity to complete missed exams, quizzes, and other required work.
+Upon notification of the absence from the Vice President for Student Life and Dean of Students, each faculty member shall excuse the student from class according to this policy and provide an opportunity to complete missed exams, quizzes, and other required work.
 The student is responsible for all material covered in class and must work with each individual professor to complete any required work.